Our purpose is to make a meaningful difference for clients and the community.

 Through this strategy, we want to:

-• Enable clients to participate in decisions that affect them.
-We will improve information and support before, during and after we provide services to clients and involve more client perspectives in the design and delivery of our services over time.
+- Enable clients to take part in decisions that affect them – we will improve information and support before, during and after we provide services to clients.
+We will also involve more client perspectives in the design and delivery of our services over time.

-• Reimagine service models, including more holistic approaches and stronger partnerships.
-We will look for ways to recognise and better respond to people’s multiple legal and other needs, and work with our partners to offer more connected services.
+- Reimagine service models, including more holistic approaches and stronger partnerships – we will look for ways to recognise and better respond to people’s multiple legal and other needs.
+We will also work with our partners to offer more connected services.

 Putting the strategy into action